sigstore/docs/content/en/index.md

 * Sign Git commits with [Gitsign](/gitsign/overview/) - [Quick start](/gitsign/overview/#quick-start)
 * Use the [policy controller](/policy-controller/overview/) to enforce Kubernetes policies

+Once installed, Cosign can also be used to verify.
+If you need to verify a signed artifact, install Cosign and follow the instructions at [verify](/cosign/verify/).

 ## How Sigstore works

 A Sigstore client, such as Cosign, requests a certificate from Fulcio, a code-signing certificate authority.
 A verifiable OpenID Connect identity token, which contains a user's email address or service account, is provided in the request.
 Fulcio verifies this token and issues a short-lived certificate bound to the provided identity.